© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 b) Respect: autonomy, privacy, dignity, courtesy, tolerance, acceptance

-c) Responsibility: accountability, pursuit of excellence
+c) Responsibility: accountability, the pursuit of excellence

 d) Caring: compassion, consideration, giving, sharing, kindness, loving